The Best Beaches for a Day Trip From Charleston

 Once a sprawling island at the mouth of Charleston Harbor (home to Fort Wagner during the Civil War, immortalized in the movie Glory), Morris Island has been reduced to a tiny spit of land by erosion.
 Its iconic candy-striped lighthouse, however, has been reinforced and still emerges from the water between Morris and Folly Beach.
 To visit the island, charter a trip from Flipper Finders on Folly, and ask Captain Dickey to drop you off with beach cruiser bicycles so you can fully explore the island.
 Sharks’ teeth are plentiful in the eroding dune banks along the beach.

 Once a private island, this untouched stretch of beach on Edisto Island was opened to the public in 2009; it’s arguably the wildest place on the South Carolina coast that’s accessible by car and foot.
-There’s a boneyard beach and an array of massive whelk shells (although shelling is now prohibited), and while the footpath to the beach washed away during 2016’s Hurricane Matthew, it’s expected to reopen by late summer 2017.
+The most popular stop along the driving route is a footpath across the marsh to the eerily beautiful boneyard beach where at low tide, there’s an array of massive whelk shells (look but don't take -- shelling is prohibited and enforced).

 South Carolina is home to the world’s longest free-flowing blackwater river, the Edisto.
 It’s not as scary as it sounds -- the “black” water is more of an iced-tea color, stained by the decomposing leaves of the cypress and tupelo trees along its banks.
 When water levels are low, many turns along the river are marked by a wide, inviting sandbar, where it’s possible to while away entire days at a time.
-The river is best enjoyed by canoe or tube (rent one and schedule a shuttle from Carolina Heritage Outfitters), although Givhans Ferry State Park offers drive-in access and a small beach.
+The river is best enjoyed by canoe or tube (rent one and schedule a shuttle from Edisto River Adventures).
+Neraby, Givhans Ferry State Park offers drive-in access and a small beach.

 Once a sleepy coastal inlet town, Pawleys has gradually been overcome by the creep of Myrtle Beach development to the north, but still feels “Lowcountry.”
 The island itself is quaint and well-preserved, offering an unplugged, step-back-in-time experience.
 Inland along Highway 17, however, is the place to pick out the perfect rope hammock to complete your backyard.
 The Original Hammock Shop has grown into an outdoor mall offering everything required for laid-back coastal living.